Mammograms: What You Need to Know

 How often should I have a mammogram?

-The American Cancer Society, taking a more aggressive approach, recommends yearly screening for all women over 45 and screening every two years after age 55 (with women at higher risk starting at 40 or when their doctor recommends it).
+The American Cancer Society recommends yearly screening for all women over 45 and screening every two years after age 55 (with women at higher risk starting at 40 or when their doctor recommends it).

 In the end, women and their doctors should decide together about the timing and frequency of mammograms.